objectionary/news.eolang.org/_posts/2022/12/2022-12-02-java-atoms.md

 There are "atoms" in [EO](https://www.eolang.org) language, which are objects implemented by the runtime platform, not by a composition of other EO objects.
 Most notable examples of atoms are `int.plus`, `float.times`, and `bool.while`.
-Here is a quick instruction to creating your own atoms.
+Here is a quick guide to creating your own atoms.

 <!--more-->